 Anyone reading my blog is likely familiar with my selection of topics based on the latest rabbit hole to attract my attention and elicit a leap on my part, a derailment of sorts.
 Supplements to the manual were published when the model first became available.
 Duet often offered very valuable tables, ie an electronic pattern … Continue reading Recipes for rib jacquard fabrics: E6000, Brother

-WORK IN PROGRESS There are many fabrics where samples may be knit using the proper color separation and released just prior to binding off.
-Samples and designs may be found in several of my previous posts.
-End release is a possibility depending on how the repeat is programmed but does not always produce good results. … Continue reading Multiple color drop stitch lace using img2track and more
+Many fabrics allow samples to be knit using the proper color separation and released just before binding off.
+Samples and designs are included in several of my previous posts.
+End-release depends on how the repeat is programmed but does not always produce good results.
+As can happen in any fabric, what works in swatch size … Continue reading Multiple color drop stitch lace using img2track and more

 WORK IN PROGRESS BUTTONHOLES: also see SEAMING, JOINING, FINISHING Long vertical button holes/ slits in knit fabric 1: intarsia 10/22 More “buttonholes” and slits 10/22 Single bed slits aka horizontal “button holes” 11/16 “Buttonholes” and “make many – increase” “lace” 5/15 hand-knit CABLE STITCHES A return to plaiting and double bed hand transfers 5/23 Visualizing … Continue reading The start of a blog index